Many engineering courses expect students to have and use laptop computers, connected to the wireless network, in both the classroom and laboratories.

-- Note: a few engineering applications only run in a Windows environment.
-If a Mac is purchased, then the student would need to boot into Windows using Boot Camp or a run a virtual Windows machine via Parallels Desktop, VMware Fusion or VirtualBox.
+Windows-based PCs are preferred.
+A few engineering applications only run in a Windows environment.
+If a Mac is purchased, then the student would need to boot into Windows using Boot Camp or run a virtual Windows machine via Parallels Desktop, VMware Fusion or VirtualBox.

 - Operating System

 - Mac – OS X, Sierra (10.12) or higher

 - Either Intel or AMD, recommend an Intel Core i5 or higher, or the AMD equivalent